-Convene at least three meetings of the Executive Council, including one immediately before the Annual Conference.
+Convene at least three meetings of the Board of Directors, including one immediately before the Annual Conference.
 Meetings may be conducted by video teleconference as available;

 Appoint Standing, Special, and Annual Conference Committees, and designate the chairman and vice-chairman of each.